 Note: Using chained assignment expression, the value cannot be assigned to the variable at the time of declaration.
 For example, int a=b=c=90 is an invalid statement.

-An embedded assignment expression is an assignment expression in which assignment expression is enclosed within another assignment expression.
+An embedded assignment expression is a type of assignment expression where one assignment expression is nested inside another assignment expression.

 C++ Embedded Assignment Expression Example:

-Let's take an example to illustrate the embedded assignment expression in C++.
+Let's consider an example to demonstrate the embedded assignment expression in C++.

 Example